Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Investigating of The Effect of Dynamic Learning on Adversarial Attacks Against ML-NIDS

-As noted in Section~\ref{adaptivity}, we believe that defence that adopt dynamic model should reduce the effectiveness of adversarial attack.
-We set up and conduct experiments to test the effect of continuous training on the effectiveness of adversarial attacks against ML-NIDS.
-As illustrated in figure \ref{fig:Scenario}, our experiments test the impact of adversarial attacks before (attacking day n) and after re-training (attacking day n+1).
-In this section, we will explore the ML model, dataset, metrics, and continuous training criteria used to test the practicality of adversarial attacks against dynamic ML-based NIDS.
+As noted in Section~\ref{adaptivity}, we believe that adopting a dynamic model might change the effectiveness of adversarial attacks.
+Thus, we conduct experiments to test the effect of continuous training on the effectiveness of adversarial attacks against ML-NIDS.